AngelTintaya/challenge_project/README.md

 - Git Flow

 Directories:
-- static: Contains data that were uploaded to the webpage.
+- static/files: Contains data that were uploaded to the webpage.
+- static/backups: Contains backup data
 - templates: Contains HTML that will let us upload files.
 - schemas: (Not loaded).
 Contains the database.
 - venv: (Not loaded).
 Contains the virtual environment.

 Files:
 - create_tables.py: Will let us drop and create tables to the database.
 - docker-compose.yaml: Will let us create a MySQL Database and have it running using containers.